Not turning up for work

-Unauthorised absence is when someone does not come to work and gives no reason for their absence or does not contact their employer.
+Unauthorised absence is when someone does not turn up for work and either:

 Other terms people might use include:

 - absent without permission

 Some employers might count any absence that they have not authorised beforehand as unauthorised absence.
 For example, returning late from annual leave.

 Employees and employers should check any relevant policy their organisation has to find out:

 Employers have a duty of care towards their employees.
 They must do all they reasonably can to support their health, safety and wellbeing.